wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

   ctx.strokeStyle = `hsl(${hue}, 100%, 50%)`;
 ```

-You need call `strokeStyle` again, even though you set it on pageload to be a variable.
+You need call `strokeStyle` again, even though you set it on page load to be a variable.

 That is done once the page loads, it's not like a live variable that will update itself.